awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 #### Reducing DNS Cache Timeouts<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.Timeouts"></a>

-When your application tries to establish a connectionafter a failover, the new Aurora PostgreSQL writer will be a previous reader, which can be found using the Aurora **read only** endpoint before DNS updates have fully propagated\.
+When your application tries to establish a connection after a failover, the new Aurora PostgreSQL writer will be a previous reader, which can be found using the Aurora **read only** endpoint before DNS updates have fully propagated\.
 Setting the java DNS TTL to a low value helps cycle between reader nodes on subsequent connection attempts\.

 ```
 // Sets internal TTL to match the Aurora RO Endpoint TTL